Mike Honda: Ethics investigation

 It has been alleged that Honda and key members of his congressional staff violated House rules by using taxpayer resources to bolster his 2014 re-election campaign.
 In September 2015, the House Ethics Committee decided to extend the review of the matter after the Office of Congressional Ethics (OCE) released its report on the allegation.
 The OCE report noted "there is substantial reason to believe that Representative Honda improperly tied official events to past or potential campaign or political support."
 As of August 8, 2016, the House Ethics Committee had not decided whether Honda violated House rules.

 Personal life

 Honda's wife, Jeanne, was a kindergarten teacher at Baldwin Elementary School in San José.
 She died in 2004.
 He has two children: Mark, an aerospace engineer, living in Torrance, and Michelle, a marketing and communications manager, in San Jose.
 Michelle is the mother of one daughter and two sons.

-In February 2015, Honda's announcement that he is a "proud jichan", or grandfather, of his transgender granddaughter Malisa, gained regional, national, and international coverage.
+In February 2015, Honda's announcement that he is a "proud jiichan", or grandfather, of his transgender granddaughter Malisa, gained regional, national, and international coverage.